d3/d3-array/README.md

 <a name="tickIncrement" href="#tickIncrement">#</a> d3.<b>tickIncrement</b>(<i>start</i>, <i>stop</i>, <i>count</i>) [<>](https://github.com/d3/d3-array/blob/master/src/ticks.js#L16 "Source")

 Like [d3.tickStep](#tickStep), except requires that *start* is always less than or equal to *step*, and if the tick step for the given *start*, *stop* and *count* would be less than one, returns the negative inverse tick step instead.
-This method is always guaranteed to return an integer, and is used by [d3.ticks](#ticks) to avoid guarantee that the returned tick values are represented as precisely as possible in IEEE 754 floating point.
+This method is always guaranteed to return an integer, and is used by [d3.ticks](#ticks) to guarantee that the returned tick values are represented as precisely as possible in IEEE 754 floating point.

 <a name="tickStep" href="#tickStep">#</a> d3.<b>tickStep</b>(<i>start</i>, <i>stop</i>, <i>count</i>) [<>](https://github.com/d3/d3-array/blob/master/src/ticks.js#L16 "Source")